cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 elements are represented by a class `Field` with the following associated
 parameters:

+* `MODULUS: Unsigned` is the prime modulus that defines the field.

 * `ENCODED_SIZE: Unsigned` is the number of bytes used to encode a field element as a byte string.